5 Signs You Need a Warehouse Management System

 Access to accurate inventory data in real-time is crucial.
 It allows you to ensure that you can provide up-to-date information to customers, fulfil orders, and make informed purchasing decisions.

-If you notice that you are running out of stock or overstocking certain items, backorders are increasing, or if some pickers claim out-of-stock while others find items without issue, you need a better system.
+If you notice that you are running out of stock or overstocking certain items, backorders are increasing, or if some pickers claim your entire inventory is out-of-stock while others find items without issue, you need a better system for inventory tracking.

 Additionally, if you store, pick, pack and ship perishables, you need visibility into “best before” dates.
 This allows you to provide customers with safe, quality products and minimise waste and loss.

-A warehouse management system will help you keep inventory management metrics tracking in the right direction.
+A warehouse or inventory management system will help you keep track of inventory locations and keep inventory management metrics moving in the right direction.
 You can monitor stock by item number, name, batch or serial number, bin, custom field, or barcode.

-A warehouse management system also keeps your team informed of items that are committed, allocated and on hold, in addition to the projected days until out-of-stock items are due at receiving for better planning.
+warehouse management system also keeps your team informed of items that are committed, allocated and on hold at multiple warehouses, in addition to the projected days until out-of-stock items are due at receiving for better planning.

 3. Increased Customer Claims